 The minimum number of players that constitutes a game is seven players per side.
-Teams may 'lend' players to the opposition side to make their numbers up to 11, and any such players may play a full part in the match.
+Teams may 'lend' players to the opposition side to make their numbers up to 11, and any such players may field, but not bat, bowl or keep wicket.